 - There’s a few second lag when skipping or pausing songs.

-- The audio cuts out, every once and awhile.
+- The audio cuts out, here and there.
 It’s not frequent, but this doesn’t happen with the Sonos app or Spotify Connect.

 - There are no plug-in ports.